signalfx/signalfx-dotnet-tracing/README.md

 These are ";" delimited lists that control the inclusion/exclusion of processes.

 ### Custom instrumentation not being captured

-If the code accessing `GlobalTracer.Instance` is executed before any auto-instrumentation is injected into the process the call to `GlobalTracer.Instance` will return the OpenTracing No-Operation tracer.
+If the code accessing `GlobalTracer.Instance` executes before anyg auto-instrumentation is injected into the process the call to `GlobalTracer.Instance` will return the OpenTracing No-Operation tracer.
 In this case it is necessary to force the injection of the SignalFx tracer by running a method like the one below before accessing `GlobalTracer.Instance`.